YUV Sensor (V4L2 Sensor)

 Select Camera Device Tree Blob Overlay

 The camera device is inactive by default, so the kernel has to load a specific device tree blob overlay to enable it.
-Please refer to bl33u-boot for more details.
+Please refer to the bl33 (u-boot) section for more details.

 The following table shows the supported multi-sensor combinations in V4L2 sensor architecture.
 IT6510FN and LT6911UXE are the proof-of-concept components.
 Please refer to Proof-of-Concept for the usage.